neurobagel/documentation/docs/infrastructure.md

 you have two options:

 ### As part of local federation
-Use this option if you:
+Use this option if any of the following apply!
+You:

 - already have deployed other local neurobagel nodes that you want your users to query alongside the new node